getgrav/grav-learn/pages/20/07.api/05.developer-guide/doc.md

 For **custom field types** — fields with specialized UI that standard types can't handle — plugins can ship **Web Components** that Admin2 loads on demand.

+> **Themes can provide custom fields too.** Everything in this section applies equally to a theme: place the file at `your-theme/admin-next/fields/yourfieldtype.js`.
+Admin2 tracks which provider supplies each field type and fetches its script from the matching route (`/gpm/themes/{slug}/field/{type}` for a theme, `/gpm/plugins/{slug}/field/{type}` for a plugin), so a theme-provided field loads correctly when used in any blueprint.

 ### How It Works

 1. Admin2 encounters an unknown field type in a blueprint